msmxu23/DH150-Assignment05/README.md

 # Personas and Scenarios
 ## Introduction
- The purpose of UX Storytelling is so that we can understand how different users operate, especially our target users, so as UI/UX designers and researchers, we can build and create interfaces, systems, and products that cater to their feelings and expectations.
-It's important in helping our process to do our best to make people's lives easier, more efficient, and effective.
-UX Storytelling helps us brainstorm, plan, and come up with better ideas as we begin to understand our users more clearly and on a personal level.
-We are able to predict user's responses more accurately.
+The purpose of UX Storytelling is so that we can understand how different users operate, so as UI/UX designers and researchers, we can create and build interfaces, systems, and products that cater to target users' feelings and expectations.
+UX Storytelling helps those who are in the UI/UX field to make people's lives easier, more efficient, and effective.
+UX Storytelling helps us brainstorm, plan, and come up with better ideas as we begin to understand our users more accurately on a personal level.
+From extensive research, we are able to predict target users' responses more accurately by generating design ideas and building prototypes to test these ideas.

 ## Features
-- Chat box: allows you to talk to people that you added on the app, shows you who is online, and shows your old conversations, or allows you to create new ones
+- Chat box: allows you to talk to people that you added on the app, shows you who is online, your old conversations, and allows you to create new ones
+- Forum: allows you to create topics, comment on each other's replies, like comments, repost, or post opinions related to music
 - The Latest: shows the latest news from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs
-- Forum: allows you to create topics, comment on each other's replies, like comments, repost, or post opinions related to music

 ## Personas
 ## Persona 1: Sean Kim